marlalain/slinky/README.md

 ## What slinky provides to every resource?

 Currently, slinky provides `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD` and `OPTIONS` for single resource gathering.
-Retrieving lists and pages are not supported yet.
+Retrieving lists and pages is not supported yet.
 Right now we only operate in REST but adding RESTful classes is on the todo list.